 My nails were really bad before, fragile, soft and slicing all the time.
-But today I have very long and healthy nails and sometimes I barely recognize them because they are so good, even though they have been so long now haha.
+But today I have very long, healthy & nice nails and sometimes I barely recognize them because they are so good, even though they have been so long now haha.
 I had lived my whole life with bad nails before :)

-Now I thought I would give you tips for getting long and healthy nails, how I care for them to keep them nice, and also how I do French manicures because it is so nice on long nails and makes them look even longer than having a color on the entire nail.
+Now I thought I would give you tips to get long, healthy & beautiful nails, how I care for them to keep them beautiful, and also how I do French manicure because it is so nice on long nails and makes them look even longer than to have a color on the whole nail.
 I also offer some reviews on some nail products I have received press releases on.

 Hope you like the post and shout out if you have any questions!

 Here you see my nails naked in the before picture and then after a manicure á la Helena!

 Make your nails grow strong and get long and healthy nails:

 This tip is the only thing I can think of that has made me get long, healthy & beautiful nails, and that is nail oil!
 I never lubricated the cuticles before, then I started doing nail extensions and then there was so much nagging about nail oil as fragile nails can make the nail extension come off more easily - which it did on me kind of all the time.

 Then I got into the routine of nail oil and when I then stopped with extension (which was over 2 years ago) I continued to lubricate the cuticles and since then my nails have been so much better!